 Delta-9 Tetrahydrocannabinol (or Delta-9 THC) is one the numerous naturally occurring chemical compounds found in hemp and marijuana plants.
+Delta-9 THC is best known for causing the ‘high’ sensation when using cannabis.
+Products with above 0.3% delta-9 THC levels are federally illegal.
+Delta-8 THC is its legal cousin.
 Classified as a cannabinoid, its popularity has continued to rise because of the health benefits it provides to its users.
 This rise in popularity can be attributed to several reasons.
 But, the majority of users have reported switching over to the compound because of its reduced side effects.

 What is Delta 8 THC?

 Delta-9 THC (Delta-9 Tetrahydrocannabinol) is the more known and more prevalent psychoactive compound found in marijuana.
 It is also what is responsible to inducing feelings of highness in users.
 The difference between Delta-8 THC and Delta-9 THC is the location of a double bond between both carbons.
 With Delta-8, the double bonds are located on the 8th carbon and located on the 9th carbon with Delta-9 THC.
 This simple change is why Delta-8’s effect is milder when stacked against Delta-9.